Where Amcache.hve is located on disk (and how to collect it)

 Copy-Item 'C:\Windows\AppCompat\Programs\Amcache.hve.LOG2' $target -Force

-# Hash everything for chain of custody
+# Hash for chain of custody

 Get-ChildItem $target -Filter Amcache.hve* |